 of the working time is dedicated to art and self-development activities; to promote wellbeing and happines at work.

 The cotton is grown on 31 farms in Egypt, located in Beheira, Damietta, Fayoum, and Kafr El-Sheikh.
 These Demeter certified farms that grow under the principle of organic and biodynamic methods which provide the highest quality products and enhance biodiversity.
 The farmers separate the seed from the cotton fiber and sells it to iSiS organic food company.

-EoL supports small-scale farmers on their path to green energy by providing them with funds and the necessary tools to facilitate their transit.
+EoL supports small-scale farmers on their path to green energy by providing them with funds and the necessary tools to facilitate their transition.

 EoL provides guidance and support for small-scale farmers through engineers offering their consultancies every step of the way.